freesoft/detox_bot/README.md

 A few customizations are done here.<br/>

 * stopwords.txt modification : original stopwords.txt was from CS410 class' PyMetaPy.
 However, it turned out the target documents that the project was aiming, which is online chat/in-game chat/etc, include so many slang words that doesn't add much meaning in it or simply abbreviation-ish.
+Add dozens of those "useless" slangs in the file so that tokenizer and vectorizer can focus more on their work.

 ### How the core engine is integrated